This post may contain affiliate links, please see our policy for details.

 I am one of those people that would crinkle my nose and shake my head whenever I saw open shelves in a kitchen.
 After all, I’m a neat freak and minimalist when it comes to kitchen decor.
 I knew that I would never, ever have open shelving in my kitchen.
 How do the dishes stay clean?
 Who wants to see all that stuff?

 It doesn’t happen often, but I can honestly say that I was so wrong about them.

 I loved my shelf in our Illinois kitchen and knew when we moved in that I would have them in this house.

-There was a wine storage cabinet on one of the walls in the kitchen that would never get utilized (talk about a dust catcher), so I decided pretty quickly that it would have to go and that wood shelves would be the best solution.
+There was a wine storage cabinet on one of the walls in the kitchen that would never get utilized (talk about a dust catcher), so I decided pretty quickly that it would have to go and wood shelves would take its place.

 I had a barn wood shelf in our Illinois house, that we installed during our kitchen remodel.
 I loved how useful it was, so it wasn’t a difficult decision to do them again.
 This time though, we would do 2 and try to keep the budget under $50.

 I love this kind of project because it’s relatively inexpensive and it’s super easy to do.
 The hardest part was trying to figure out how to hang the shelves so that I could put my dishes on them without everything crashing to the floor.